Please don’t hesitate to get in touch, either by old-fashioned email –

 Definitely read Ismail Kadare books before coming.
 Start with “The General of the Dead Army,” “Chronicle in Stone” and “Broken April.”

-Some more great reading specially if you’re interested in the very charismatic and excentric Albanian traditions of the North, you should definitely check out what’s left from the journeys of a young British traveller in Albanian speaking regions by the beginning of the 20th century.
-Her name is Edith Durham and her “High Albania” https://digital.library.upenn.edu/women/durham/albania/albania.html is quite a must for real travellers.
+If you’re interested in the very charismatic and eccentric Albanian traditions of the North, you should definitely check out the early-1900s journeys of a young British traveller named Edith Durham (she and her “High Albania” https://digital.library.upenn.edu/women/durham/albania/albania.html is a must)!

 See if you can watch “Slogans” and “Dear Enemy” by Gjergj Xhuvani.

-Listen to Saze Permeti by different usta (as maestros are called in the jargon of this tradition), various polyphonic singing bands, Eda Zari, Elina Duni, Shkelzen Doli and ask us if you need more in depth advice relating to what we believe is the very tastful from traditional and modern Albanian music (or some of it at least).
-Don’t forget the tradition goes on and a great source of information regarding that can be found through the best musicologist in the Land of the Eagles right now Vaso Tole http://www.vasiltole.com/English/Index-EN.html
+Listen to Saze Permeti by different usta (as maestros are called in the jargon of this tradition), various polyphonic singing bands, Eda Zari, Elina Duni and Shkelzen Doli!
+Ask us for more advice on traditional and modern Albanian music – the tradition goes on, and a great source of information regarding that can be found through the best musicologist in the Land of the Eagles right now, Vaso Tole: http://www.vasiltole.com/English/Index-EN.html

 Please don’t leave batteries in Albania.
 We are not good at recycling them.
 Please bring them back home and put them in specialized disposal.